-Have a look at the general weather forecast for the week, and think about the time of year.
+Have a look at the general weather forecast for the weekend, and think about the time of year.
 This will instruct you on what sort of things to bring with you.
 Bare in mind that we will be sailing at night when it can be considerably colder than in the day.

 Here is a list of some things we recommended you bring on the trip: